Nutrition for Preventing & Managing Prostate Cancer

 Join me and Angela Kokott, host of Calgary Today QR77 Radio, with our monthly segment, “You are what you eat” to get the goods on healthy eating.
-If you missed my segments I will be archiving these audio discussions on my blog here.

 According to the Canadian Cancer Society 1 in 7 men will develop prostate cancer in their lifetime.
 The good news is there are key things that you can do in your diet to significantly reduce your risk.